 Generally, when lanes need to be closed, road workers have to shut off large sections at a time in order to avoid making dangerous charges into the road than is necessary.

 These new robo-cones will be able to sit on the side of the road when not being used and when required will move out into position travelling at around 4mph.

 Using smart cones instead of road workers will not only improve road safety but will also save motorists from having to slow down for miles of coned-off areas, as just small sections of road at a time could be closed off.

 When road workers have to set up a row of traffic cones, the most dangerous part is the ‘taper’, which is the angled start of the row that begins at the edge of a lane then moves out to close if off totally.

 “It takes 15 minutes to do a taper, but with the remote-controlled cones it will take less than a minute,” said Costain’s Richard College, after presenting his company’s cones at the Cheltenham Science Festival.

 Whilst the cones still require someone to send them out at the push of a button, these robo-cones could help ease congestion and improve road safety for workers.

 Autonomous cones that could come out of the side of the road automatically “would be perfect” said William Clifford, another member of staff at Costain who’s involved in the project, conceding “we are far from that”.

-According to Mr Clifford, the main motivation behind robo-cone was that “people die” putting out traditional traffic cones and added: “It is also important to cut down the amount of time lanes are coned off to make it better for the motorist.”
+According to Mr Clifford, the main motivation behind robo-cone was that “people die” putting out traditional traffic cones and added: “It is also important to cut down the number of time lanes are coned off to make it better for the motorist.”

 Please click here to find out more about our business/personal car leasing services and fantastic deals, or give us a call TODAY on 0800 311 8290.